darrenswhite/plagiarism-detection-plugin/worklog.md

 to this sprint
 - Added Flask to the server for web pages.
 I'm using flask-login and ldap3 for user authentication.
 I used a bootstrap template for the login page
+- Implemented bootstrap dashboard for staff and students